george24601/notes/ops/unix/epoll.md

+select(): add the thread to each socket it is listening to's wait list, when a message arrives at one socket, remove them fromt hese wait list, and add to the worker queue, select it self is blocking epoll(): use epoll_ctl to maintin the waiting queue, use epoll_wait to block the process.
+Use a separate rdlist to maintain what sockets ahve the data
+IO reused: select + poll, when the kernel finds that process's i/o condition is satisfied, call the process select() and poll() are blocking themselves, when the socket reports readable, it will read by the recform

+creates eventpoll object, similar to socket, adds it to the socket's waitlist.
+Every time socket receives data, kernel adds socket ref to the eventpoll's readlist

+epoll_wait() will add the treadh to eventpoll's waitlist and block it.
+When the socket receives data, interuptro will modify the rdlist and wake up threads on the eventpoll

+aysnc IO: signal based IO tells when we are START reading, async model tells us when IO can be completed!

 edge-triggered()

 Kernel: Receives first connection.
 Two threads, A and B, are waiting.
 Due to "edge triggered" behavior only one is notified - let's say thread A.